graemefox/mimi/README.md

 Extend the list if neccessary by adding new rows.
 Single-end sequencing reads are not supported.

 ```
-# Prior to running mimi, each individual should have been processed with pal_finder and the
+# Prior to running MiMi, each individual should have been processed with pal_finder and the
 # additional filtering and PANDAseq QC steps by Griffiths et al (2016)
 # This is most easily achieved using the Galaxy hosted tool at the University of Manchester,
 # here: https://palfinder.ls.manchester.ac.uk/